LevmurDev/Lev-Zhichkin/README.md

-I hate how much i love C++ and Vulkan but how bad im at them Maybe one day i won't be hating my programming experience
+I hate how much i love C++ and Vulkan but how bad im at them.
+Maybe one day i won't be hating my programming experience

 <!--